awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/SubscriptionFilters.md

        --role-arn "arn:aws:iam::123456789012:role/CWLtoKinesisRole"
    ```

 1. After you set up the subscription filter, CloudWatch Logs forwards all the incoming log events that match the filter pattern to your Kinesis stream\.
-You can verify that this is happening by grabbing an Kinesis shard iterator and using the Kinesis get\-records command to fetch some Kinesis records:
+You can verify that this is happening by grabbing a Kinesis shard iterator and using the Kinesis get\-records command to fetch some Kinesis records:

    ```
    aws kinesis get-shard-iterator --stream-name RootAccess --shard-id shardId-000000000000 --shard-iterator-type TRIM_HORIZON